Citigroup (C)

 Citigroup Quarterly Revenue

-Long-term growth is the most important, but within financials, a half-decade historical view may miss recent interest rate changes and market returns.
-Citigroup’s annualized revenue growth of 3.6% over the last two years is above its five-year trend, but we were still disappointed by the results.
+We at StockStory place the most emphasis on long-term growth, but within financials, a half-decade historical view may miss recent interest rate changes, market returns, and industry trends.
+Citigroup’s annualized revenue growth of 4.2% over the last two years is above its five-year trend, but we were still disappointed by the results.
 Citigroup Year-On-Year Revenue GrowthNote: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.

 Citigroup Quarterly Net Interest Income as % of Revenue